jake-walker/badminton-gamegen/README.md

 On commit, the app is built and deployed to Vercel.

-On a non-main branch, When a build is successful it is deployed to a preview version: https://badminton-j1sedcfjc-jake-walkers-projects.vercel.app
+On a non-main branch, When a build is successful it is deployed to a preview version, which the Vercel bot will post a link to on the Pull Request, once opened.

 On the main branch, When a build is successful it is deployed to the live version: https://badminton.jakew.me